 Sony Alpha A7 III

-Higher resolution sensors are becoming more common so the 24MP sensor may put some people off, but high pixel density isn’t the only feature of an excellent quality shot.
+Higher resolution sensors are becoming more common so the 24MP sensor may put some people off, but the high pixel density isn’t the only feature of an excellent quality shot.

 With so much going for it, it’s unfortunate that the A7 III is let down a little by thin plastic covers on the ports which aren’t sealed against the weather, and if you like to operate in colder weather you may have trouble handling the controls while wearing gloves.